How much does solar panel maintenance cost?

 In summary

 No high ongoing costs are associated with a solar system.
 Regular inspections are minimal but can also prevent additional charges from wear or unforeseen factors.
-Keeping your panels clean means more output, more electricity for your house and a faster return on your investment.
+Keeping your panels clean means more energy output, more electricity for your house and a faster return on your investment.

 Subscribe